chef/chef-web-docs/content/attributes.md

 ## About Deep Merge

-Attributes are typically defined in cookbooks, recipes, roles, and environments.
+Attributes are typically defined in cookbooks, recipes, and Policyfiles.
 These attributes are rolled-up to the node level during a Chef Infra Client run.
 A recipe can store attribute values using a multi-level hash or array.

 For example, a group of attributes for web servers might be: